SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 address, as the description can be loaded over the protocol.

   Definition: Sample Environment Control Node (SEC node)
     Computing unit or process or task, connected to all control units (temperature controller, flow controller, pressure sensor ...) of a sample environment, bridge to the ECS.
     SECoP specifies how ECS speaks with the SEC node.
-    The SEC node allows the ECS to access a set of modules (and their parameters) via the SECoP.
-It also provides a list of accessible modules and parameters.
+    The SEC node allows the ECS to access a set of modules (and their parameters/commands) via the SECoP.
+    It also provides a list of accessible modules and parameters as well as descriptive meta data.

 Other requirements
 ------------------